 Technology.
 As part of our focus on building critical and innovative thinkers for the digital age, we offer a thorough technology curriculum.
 In our two new technology classrooms, our boys explore the physical make-up of the hardware they use daily and begin to interact with the software on an intimate level.
 We teach coding from an early age, so that boys have the foundation to bring projects to life in their later years, using microcontrollers, 3-D printers, and a host of programming languages.
 In Class III, each of them is given a Chromebook to augment their educational experience, and we take our responsibility for developing healthy relationships with technology in our students seriously, teaching a digital citizenship curriculum as the boys' time with technology increases.

 Values & Leadership.
 Students are guided in values and wise decision-making throughout their days at Buckley.
 In addition to homeroom discussions, specially designed forums are scheduled in which the discussions and teaching are specifically directed toward questions of values and moral decision-making.
 This culminates in our Upper School, when the boys take classes in Values and Leadership with the Head of School.
 In these case-study based courses, the boys discuss issues that they currently face, as well as issues that they may expect to encounter in the future.
-The Head of School's Class VII Values meets once a month, his Class VIII Values meets every other week, and his Class IX Leadership classes meet every Friday over lunch.
+The Head of School's Class VII Values meets once a month, his Class VIII Values meets every other week, and his leadership classes for the oldest boys meet every Friday over lunch.